f5devcentral/application-study-tool/pages/dashboard.md

 #### HTTP

 ![](./assets/BigIP-Device:Profile-HTTP.png)
-**
+*This dashboard enables the user to monitor their HTTP profiles, view information pretaining to HTTP requests and responses*

 ### Collector Stats

-You can monitor how the collector is performing with the
+You can view stats about the Collector from the scrape duration to API requests/responses

 ![](./assets/Collector-Stats.png)